 Aligning your graphics, text and charts makes the presentation look a lot more professional.
 PowerPoint has in built tools you can use to align the slide elements for you.
-Set up a QAT and this becomes much much faster (Quick Access Toolbar).
+Set up a QAT and this becomes much much faster (see Quick Access Toolbar for more guidance).

 9. Use contrasting colours

 For your message to stand out a high level of contrast between the background and text is vital.
 Either go for a light background with dark text, or a dark background with white text.
 If you have a patterned background try putting a block of colour behind the text to ensure it stands out.
 Remember that colours don’t always look the same on a big screen as they do on your laptop.
 If you can test where you’ll be presenting: then do it.
 Avoid light greens (and yellow obviously) on white backgrounds.
 They are often hard to see when projected.
 More guidance on colours and accessibility.

 10. Less is not always more